 Today, you can still see and feel Gardnerville’s cultural heritage.

-Annual fundraisers to help raise funds for revitalization projects include our annual events such as Wine Walks, Freedom 5K Fun Run and our Coffin Races.
-Our Heritage Park Gardens host many learning programs for those wanting to learn more about gardening, and even offer rental plots if you want to grow your own vegetables and do not have the space.
-We also participate in such hometown favorite events such as Carson Valley Days, Farmers Market, Shop Small Saturday, and Carson Valley Christmas.
+Annual fundraisers to help raise funds for revitalization projects include our annual events such as Third Thursday Wine Walks (#TTWW), Freedom 5K Fun Run (#NVFreedom5k), Main Street Fall Fest (#MSFF) and the Coffin Races (#CoffinRacesNV).
+Our Heritage Park Gardens (#HPGNV) host many learning programs for those wanting to learn more about gardening, and even offer rental plots if you want to grow your own vegetables and do not have the space.
+We also participate in such hometown favorite events such as Carson Valley Days, Farmers Market, Shop Small Saturday, and Carson Valley Christmas. (#MainStreetGardnerville)

 Embrace the Future

 Gardnerville may have began as a way station along a busy wagon road, but we are striving to make Main Street Gardnerville a destination!
-With improvements to buildings, businesses and roads. we hope the future of Gardnerville will provide a pedestrian friendly town that weary travelers will look forward to exploring all our dining, retail, historical and outdoors.
-From our trail heads to our downtown, from the country roads to the foothills, we hope to leave everyone wanting more of Main Street Gardnerville.
-We are committed to continuing the traditions of our past as well as creating new traditions.
+With improvements to buildings, addition of businesses and roadside stops, we know the future of Gardnerville is bright and will provide a friendly town that weary travelers will look forward to exploring .
+From our trail heads to our downtown, from the country roads to the foothills, we know Gardnerville will leave everyone wanting more.
+We will be committed to continuing the traditions of our past as well as creating new traditions.

 Main Street Gardnerville invites you to come again and enjoy the old with the new – Experience the Past, Enrich the Present, Embrace the Future!